 BHM Global Week is designed to educate and support Black students looking to study abroad and engage in various global spaces.
 We have planned a series of programs aimed at answering common questions from Black students interested in study abroad, as well as strategies for navigating the unique obstacles that Black students encounter in their study abroad endeavors.

 Our panel of black travelers will discuss how identity and travel have intersected during their experiences exploring the world.
-The panel will discuss travel accessibility, cultural norms abroad, the increase of black travelers, obstacles, and racism.
-Audience members will be invited to as questions at the end.
-The panel will include Ryan Rounds, Jessica Hunter, Aida Zeleke , Norvell Watts, and be moderated by Gerpha Gerlin.
+The panel will discuss travel accessibility, cultural norms abroad, the increase of black travelers, obstacles and racism.
+Audience members will be invited to ask questions at the end.
+Please RSVP for this event.
+Refreshments will be provided.

 Meet the Panelists.

 Study Abroad 101: Resources & Support for Black Students

 - Where: The Black House: The Quibbler's Club Room